JeffreyBull76/CI_project5/README.md

 # **Products Page**

-The Product Listing Page provides various features for sorting and presenting products in our database.
+The Product Listing Page renders the product views & provides various features for sorting and presenting products in our database.
 This page can be accessed from 2 views, either by category or by search term(s).
 In both cases the sorting works and could be easily extended to provide further functionality.

 ## Features

 - **Product Display**: The page presents a collection of products in a grid layout.
 Each product is represented as a card with its image, name, price, and category information.
 - **Sorting**: Users can sort the products based on price or average rating.
 The page includes a sorting form with options to select the sorting criteria and direction (ascending or descending).
 Upon submitting the form, the products are rearranged according to the selected criteria.
 This sorting works when products
 - **Category Filtering**: If applicable, users can filter the products by a specific category.
 The page displays a heading indicating the selected category, allowing users to browse products within that category specifically.
 - **Search Term Filtering**: If applicable, users can filter the products by a keyword searchs from our nabvar.
-The page displays a heading indicating the selected category, allowing users to browse products within that category specifically.
+The page displays a heading indicating the selected search query where applicable.
 - **Average Rating**: For products with available reviews, the page calculates and displays the average rating in the form of stars.
 This allows users to quickly assess the overall quality of each product.
 - **Superuser Options**: If the user is a superuser, additional options are provided for editing or deleting products.
 This functionality enables superusers to manage the product inventory efficiently.
 - **Back to Top Button**: A "Back to Top" button is available, allowing users to easily navigate back to the top of the page with a single click.

-## Usage
+## Notes:

-1. Access the Product Listing Page by navigating to the appropriate URL.
-2. Browse the list of products displayed on the page.
-3. To sort the products, use the sorting form to select the desired criteria and direction.
-Click the "Sort" button to apply the sorting.
-4. If applicable, click on a specific category to filter the products and view only those belonging to the selected category.
-5. Review the product details, including the product image, name, price, and category.
-6. If available, check the average rating of the product based on user reviews.
-7. If you are a superuser, additional options to edit or delete products are provided for efficient management.
-8. To quickly navigate back to the top of the page, click the "Back to Top" button.

-Please note that this project utilizes Django, a powerful web framework that simplifies the development of dynamic web applications.
-It handles various aspects, such as routing, database integration, and template rendering, to provide a seamless user experience on the Product Listing Page.
+- **Future development**: In future a way prevent accidental deletion would be required.
+Either a modal or hidden div could be used which served as a two step deletion process.
+It is not included here as its relatively simple to add but just adds pointless clicks at a pre-test phase.
+Following a first deployment to a live testing environment and resultant feedback, a feature such as two step authorization could be added if needed.

 <details><summary>PRODUCTS PAGE IMAGE</summary>